4 Pitfalls I Hit Upgrading pnpm v10 to v11 — A Summary of Fixes for Docker and CI Environments

 Introduction

 pnpm v11 was released, and I upgraded my project's package manager from v10.
-Things went relatively smoothly in my local environment, but my Docker builds and CI pipeline broke spectacularly.
+The local environment went relatively smoothly, but the Docker build and CI pipeline broke spectacularly.

-In this article, I'll share the pitfalls I actually ran into and how I dealt with them, in a "here's what I tried" format.
-Honestly, pnpm v11 has quite a few breaking changes, and even after reading the official documentation, there were several traps that are easy to miss.
+In this article, I'll share the pitfalls I actually encountered and how to deal with them in a "hands-on" format.
+Honestly, pnpm v11 has quite a few breaking changes, and even after reading the official documentation, there are several traps that are easy to miss.

 Prerequisites & Environment